 ACCOMMODATION AND MEALS

-Orientation will begin on every Monday of each month and last for approximately one day.
-Orientation will be conducted by staff in Antigua and cover everything you need to know for your volunteering placement in Guatemala – Introduction to Guatemala, Guatemalan Customs, Rules and Expectations, Safety, Travel Opportunities in Guatemala and Introduction to your project and placement.
+Orientation is taken by our Guatemalan team at our offices in Antigua.
+Orientation begins on Monday morning and covers everything you need to know for your volunteer program in Guatemala – Introduction to Guatemala, Guatemalan Customs, Language Training Details, Rules and Expectations, Safety, Travel Opportunities in Guatemala, Introduction to your Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
-Once orientation is complete, volunteers will be transported to their home stay and introduced to all relevant parties – home stay family members and program placement staff.
+Once your orientation is complete, you will be transported to your home-stay or volunteer house and introduced to the relevant hosts.

 EXTRA ACTIVITIES - SURF IN EL SALVADOR

 If you would like to compliment your volunteer experience in Guatemala with a 5-day/4-night trip to the coast of El Salvador for an incredible surf school experience, you can arrange this directly with our local staff once you arrive in Antigua!
 After spending the weekend in Antigua, you will head to El Salvador on Monday morning and arrive in time for your first one-on-one surf lesson.
 While staying at a local boutique hotel complete with a pool, hammocks and ocean views, you will enjoy three meals and 2 hours of personal surf instruction per day.
 Spend your free time on the beach, body boarding, enjoying the hotel facilities or exploring nearby caves.
 The local beaches have great nightlife with music and dancing!
 The fee is US$590 with the following inclusions: